kartavyaraj/Python_SQL_PowerBI_Project-Box_Office_Insights_Dashboard/README.md

 ## Project Description

-__Box Office Insights__ is an interactive Power BI dashboard providing actionable insights into global movie performance from 2000 to 2024.
+__Box Office Revenue Intelligence Dashboard__ is an interactive Power BI dashboard providing actionable insights into global movie performance from 2000 to 2024.
 Data was cleaned and preprocessed using Python pandas and analyzed with SQL to extract trends such as top-grossing movies, yearly revenue patterns, and genre-wise performance.
 An interactive dashboard with DAX-based KPIs was created to visualize revenue, ratings, and market share.
 This project showcases skills in data cleaning, analysis, visualization, and deriving meaningful insights for stakeholders and analysts.

 ## Project Objective